straysheep-dev/straysheep-dev.github.io/docs/blog/posts/openscap.md

 - `--fix-type bash`
 - `--fix-type ansible`

-You could even write this as `gen-remediation.sh`.
+You could even write this as `make-remediation.sh`.
 To create an Ansible remediation playbook:

 ```bash
 #!/bin/bash